Machine Data Capabilities in CropX

 Start with the basics of precision farming

 Adding CropX’s new machine data feature to the CropX system makes it easy for users to import data from almost any farm machinery for easy management and viewing.
-All available machine data can subsequently be used in CropX’s Variable Rate Irrigation Tool (VRI) to improve water usage and crop yield
+All available machine data can subsequently be used in CropX’s Variable Rate Irrigation Tool (VRI) to improve water usage and crop yield.

 How to get machine data manually into CropX